Resume Sections: How to Organize Your Resume

 Resume summary

-There’s no strict rule about when to use a resume summary or not, but it can help provide a high-level overview of your career so a recruiter quickly understands who you are.
-A summary appears between your header and first section (be that experience or education).
+A resume summary can help provide a high-level overview of your career so a recruiter quickly understands who you are, but this is not always a requirement.
+The summary appears between your header and first section (be that experience or education).
 Use one or two sentences to explain who you are professionally, the experience you’ve developed, and the impact you’ve had.

 Resume summary example: Creative social media manager with four years of experience overseeing all major channels for a fintech start-up.
 Trained in Hootsuite, Buffer, and Google Trends.